GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 The #acr("PPO") algorithm employed in this work is fully compatible with continuous state and action spaces.
 Instead of predicting the probability $p_a$ of each discrete action, the actor neural network outputs the parameters $(bold(mu), bold(sigma) I)$ of a $dim(cal(A))$-dimensional normal distribution.
 Petrazzini et al. @petrazzini_proximal_2021 alternatively propose to use the Beta distribution.
-Its main benefit compared to a Gaussian distribution is having a finite support that naturally fits bounded action spaces.
+Compared to a Gaussian distribution, its main benefit is having a finite support that naturally fits bounded action spaces.
 They also found the Beta distribution to outperform the Gaussian one.

 In conclusion, the simple discrete formulation of the sound-driven navigation problem can be generalized to represent real-world robotic scenarios better.